SoulsNG/BalatroSaves/README.md

 ### PC

 First you need to create a Google Cloud project.
 To do so:
-1. Go to this site: https://console.cloud.google.com/projectcreate.
+1. Go to https://console.cloud.google.com/projectcreate.
 Name the project, however you like but for convenience just stick with BalatroSaves.
 Then click Create.
-2. In the Google Cloud console, go to Menu > Google Auth platform > Clients. <br />[[Go to Clients](https://console.cloud.google.com/auth/clients)]
+2. In the Google Cloud console, go to Menu > Google Auth platform > Clients. [[link](https://console.cloud.google.com/auth/clients)]
 3. Click Create Client.
 4. Click Application type > Desktop app.
 5. In the Name field, type a name for the credential.
 This name is only shown in the Google Cloud console.